Medicare in West Virginia

 Medicare statistical trends in West Virginia

-Here are some facts and trends regarding Medicare in West Virginia, according to the Centers for Medicare & Medicaid Services (CMS).
+Here are some facts and trends regarding Medicare in West Virginia in 2018, according to the Centers for Medicare & Medicaid Services (CMS).

-- Among West Virginians who had Medicare prescription drug coverage in 2016, 86% have access to a plan in 2017 that has a lower premium than the premium they paid in 2016.
-In 2017 the lowest premium for a Medicare Part D Prescription Drug Plan is $14.60.
+- 84% of West Virginians with Medicare prescription drug coverage have access to a plan in 2018 that has a lower premium than the premium they paid in 2017.
+In 2018 the lowest premium for a Medicare Part D Prescription Drug Plan is $12.60.

-- Enrollment in Medicare Advantage plans increased by 5% from 2012 to 2016—from 23% of the total number of West Virginian Medicare beneficiaries.
-In 2017 100% of Medicare beneficiaries in West Virginia have access to at least 1 of the 24 Medicare Advantage plans available in the state.
+- Medicare Advantage plans cover 33% of Medicare beneficiaries in West Virginia.
+In 2018 100% of Medicare beneficiaries in West Virginia have access to at least 1 of the 31 Medicare Advantage plans available in the state.

-- 68% of people with prescription drug coverage signed up with stand-alone Medicare Part D Prescription Drug Plans in 2016.
-32% of people chose to receive their Part D prescription drug coverage through a Medicare Advantage Prescription Drug plan that combined medical and prescription drug coverage.
-Enrollment in Medicare Advantage Prescription Drug plans has increased steadily during the past five years.
+- 65% of people with prescription drug coverage signed up with stand-alone Medicare Part D Prescription Drug Plans in 2016.
+35% of people chose to receive their Part D prescription drug coverage through a Medicare Advantage Prescription Drug plan that combined medical and prescription drug coverage.

 Data in this article was checked when the article was written and might not be updated as newer data becomes available.